tirameshu/CS3245/Homework #4/README.txt

         the actual publishing date of another case.
 3. User will enter phrasal queries appropriately, ie a phrase enclosed on both ends with quotation marks.
     3.1 As such, as long as a query begins with a quotation mark, we will treat the subquery as a phrase.
+4. "Correction" for user mistake
+    4.1 If the query is `cat AND `, we take it as that the user has made a mistake, and that at least the first term is still relevant to what the user is searching for, thus still returning relevant documents based on that.

 1. Query Processing.
     1.1 For every search, delimit with AND op, and first retrieve for each query term separately.